Nasa62/slipstream-deck-temporary/README.md

 Will be replaced eventually by a complete installer for Hyperspace on the Deck & Linux that'll just include the mod manager

+**If you're trying to install Hyperspace** there is an official guide for the Steam Deck available at https://ftl-hyperspace.github.io/FTL-Hyperspace/install-guides/linux/ it includes *all* the information in this guide plus more, so just follow it.

+If you're just trying to use non-Hyperspace mods on the Deck then just follow this guide.

 ## Download custom version for SteamDeck
 [Download from here](https://github.com/Nasa62/slipstream-deck-temporary/blob/main/SlipstreamModManager_1.9.1-SteamDeck.tar.xz?raw=true)